Q: How come my detector doesn't go off sometimes when I drive right past a cop car?

 K-band false alarms have become a much bigger problem.
 Many are due to the proliferation of vehicular Blind Spot Monitoring systems.
 These use K-band radar and share the frequency with police radar.
 Another culprit is the traffic-flow radar increasingly being installed along highways by transportation departments.

 Some radar detectors use GPS and software to reduce false alarms.
-But Escort maintains a death grip on this patented technology and shares it only with its Beltronics division.
+But Escort maintains a death grip on the patents and doesn't share.
 Based on our experience, some of its GPS-enabled models are more likeable than others, but all are substantially better at camera detection than the competition.
 View these models.

 Q: Does radar work if the patrol car is moving?

-A. Yes and moving radar is far more lethal than stationary radar traps.
+A. Yes and radar on the move is far more lethal than stationary radar.
 Most of these radars have an antenna in front, another in back, giving them front-rear coverage.

 They can also track same-direction vehicles in front of or behind the rolling cruiser.
 Many also can target the fastest car in a pack, making it hard to hide behind slower vehicles.

-Q: On the highway, why does my detector give short alerts sometimes when I don't see a cop car?
+Q: On the highway, why does my detector alert sometimes when I don't see a cop car?

 A. If it's an X- or K-band alert it may be an automatic door opener.
 Hypersensitive radar detectors can spot these from a quarter-mile away.
 Occasionally a weak K- or Ka-band signal might be from a radar detector in a passing car.